 How Heat Maps Work

 Companies can use heat maps in different ways depending on the goal of their data analyses.
 Companies can use heat maps to describe productivity, marketing efforts and virtually any other topic that needs numeric tracking.
-Map Business Online offers specific heat map capabilities based on geographic maps of the US, Canada and the UK.
+Map Business Online offers specific heat map capabilities based on geographic maps of the US and Canada.

 Companies can import their Excel location based spreadsheets or CRM databases into the business mapping software.
 The software then takes the specified data and plots it or color shade it onto the appropriate area of the map.
 The map will display the data visually against a map backdrop.